 A 10,000 sq.ft. metal warehouse, that had been used as a honey plant, was purchased.
 It required extensive renovations to make it useable as a youth centre.
 The physical work began as the building was insulated and washrooms, a concession booth, offices, and a lobby were added.
 A double gymnasium was constructed for a variety of sports and activities.
 The facility was completed in late September 1989, and the official opening ceremony was held on October 7 of the same year.

-The Dawson Creek Youth Centre Society, which oversees The Ark, is governed by a board made up of 6 members.
+The Dawson Creek Youth Centre Society, which oversees The Ark, is governed by a board.
 This board is entrusted to uphold the policies and integrity of the Ark as a non-profit Christian organization.
 It is the Aim of the board to ensure that The Ark remains a safe and welcoming place for people to play sports and fellowship together.

 - Operates under The Dawson Creek Youth Centre Society & is a non-profit organization

 - The Ark began operation in 1989